 Young people who are the most vulnerable to gang affiliation, negative influences and bullying.
 We will work with 90% BME young people many of single parent families in a community which is in the bottom 15% of national deprivation statistics and the bottom 3% for crime.
 1 in 3 children locally liven in poverty.
 We will work with 20% looked after children and 15% young people who have some form of special educational needs such as ADHD and mild autism.

 We have run similar summer programmes for over 100 young people for the last five years in Croydon and have a track record of delivering excellence.
 These projects have been visited and received excellent feedback and past funding from: BBC Children in Need, The Croydon Met Police, Croydon Council Executive Board, the Rank Foundation.
 We have a network of schools,agencies and families who trust our work and have already begun contacting us.

 Read more about the Charity running this project.

 CEO - Mark has worked in the local community for 15 years, founding the charity.
 Also a qualified accountant, Mark will manage the budget and plan.

 Project Manager.
-Titi is an experienced project manager with 6 years sector experience of running similar projects.
+Buki is an experienced project manager with 4 years sector experience of running similar projects.

 Sports Lead.
-Jordan is a FA qualified football coach who is a full time youth worker and is an undergraduate in Youth and Community Work with the YMCA
+Jordan is a Level 2 FA qualified football coach who is a full time youth worker

 Performing Arts Lead.
 Chris is an experienced PM who runs the performing arts project the Outlet during the year.